 Siodb has a unique way of storing data.
-This unique storage design is a combination of various modern concepts which together provide high performance.
+This unique storage design is a combination of various modern concepts that together enable versioning, high performance, data TTL, and partitioning.
 Let’s discover deeper how works this storage architecture.

-First of all, Siodb stores its data by column (as opposed to row storage where one storage unit stores multiple columns).
-Each column from each table has its own data files.
+First of all, Siodb stores its data per columns as opposed to row storage (discover the difference here).
+Then, each column from each table has its own set of data files.
 Furthermore, Siodb indexes each column by design according to their type.

-Siodb writes data from a column in data files called blocks. all blocks have the same size.
-Siodb fills the block from the beginning to the end with the data from clients.
-No matter the type of transaction (insert, update, delete), Siodb generates records and then append those records into the current block.
+Siodb writes data from a column in data files called partitions.
+All partitions have the same size.
+Siodb fills the partition from the beginning to the end with the data from clients.

-A storage representation of a table of 4 columns:
+A storage representation for a table of 4 columns:

-This storage architecture enables high throughput.
-Indeed, for any kinds of operation, multiples threads work in parallel to go through each block of requested columns.
+This storage architecture enables high throughput by leveraging the OS multi-threading capacity.
+Indeed, for any kind of operation, multiples threads work in parallel to go through each partition of requested columns.

-Indeed, OLAP applications execute large queries across various columns from various big tables.
-Hence, the column storage, automatically indexed and partitioned by blocks make Siodb very fast on large query processing.
+OLAP applications execute queries across various columns from multiple large tables.
+Hence, the column storage, automatically indexed and partitioned by blocks makes Siodb very fast on large query processing.

-Nevertheless, OLTP applications are not forgotten.
-Indeed, a master column on each table keeps a virtual view of data by row.
-Therefore, whenever Siodb accesses a cell from any row in a table, it has direct access on all other cells of that row.
+OLTP applications are not forgotten.
+Siodb maintains a master column on each table that traces a virtual view of data by row.
+Therefore, whenever Siodb accesses a cell from any row in a table, it has direct access to all other cells of that row.

 🧑Design, automate, and scale data technologies in the cloud for my clients.